This recipe for The Best Crock Pot Chili gets better as it cooks low and slow in the slow cooker. Ground beef, seasonings and tons of flavor!

 - shredded cheddar cheese, chopped onions and sour cream

-In a medium skillet, brown and crumble ground beef with celery, onion and garlic over medium high heat (until meat is completely brown and vegetables are tender.)
+- In a medium skillet, brown and crumble ground beef with celery, onion and garlic over medium high heat (until meat is completely brown and vegetables are tender.)
 Season with salt and pepper.

-Drain excess grease and pour beef mixture into a 4-quart or larger crock pot.
+- Drain excess grease and pour beef mixture into a 4-quart or larger crock pot.

 - Add chili powder, cumin, Worcestershire sauce and mix thoroughly.
 Add salt and pepper to taste.
-Cover with lid and cook on low for 4-6 hours (the longer, the better).
+Cover with lid and cook on low for about 4-6 hours (the longer, the better).

 - Taste before serving and add more salt and pepper as necessary.

-Recipe originally published: January 2011
+Originally published: January 2011

-Recipe updated & republished: January 2019
+Updated & republished: September 2019